yugr/Lalambda/21/practice.md

 # debian_pkg_test: unittesting at scale

+As we saw manually applying checker to different OSS projects is hard:
+  * we need to take care of dependencies
+  * we need to build code
+  * we need to consider various test system quirks

-The easiest way to automate running of unit tests for many open-source projects is to abuse^W reuse a build system of some distro.
+The easiest way to automate running of unit tests for many open-source projects is to abuse^W reuse an existing distro build system.

 I selected Debian as it has the most packages and has convenient automation tools (pbuilder/cowbuilder).
 The main problem is that Debian build system is aimed at _building_ packages, not _testing_ them